Skip to main content

 • Restored upper-arch tooth length and proportions

-• Natural shade matched to the patient's facial features
+• Natural shade selected to complement the patient's facial features

 • Smooth, well-finished restorative margins